Elias I of Antioch: Biography

 Elias was born to a Chalcedonian family, but joined the non-Chalcedonian Syriac Orthodox Church upon reading the works of Severus of Antioch.
 He became a monk at the monastery of Gubo Baroyo, and was later ordained as bishop of Apamea in c.
-691. Elias succeeded Julian III as patriarch of Antioch in 709, and was consecrated at the monastery of Gubo Baroyo.
-Elias' consecration is placed in 709 (AG 1020) by the Chronicle of 819, the Chronicle of 846, the Chronicle of Michael the Syrian, and the Ecclesiastical History of Bar Hebraeus, whereas the Zuqnin Chronicle gives 708 (AG 1019).
+691. Elias succeeded Julian III as patriarch of Antioch in 709 and was consecrated at the monastery of Gubo Baroyo.
+Elias's consecration is placed in 709 (AG 1020) by the Chronicle of 819, the Chronicle of 846, the Chronicle of Michael the Syrian, and the Ecclesiastical History of Bar Hebraeus, whereas the Zuqnin Chronicle gives 708 (AG 1019).

 Upon his ascension to the patriarchal office, Elias released Denha, archbishop of Tikrit, who had been imprisoned by the Patriarch Julian III at the monastery of Qenneshre for insubordination, and accompanied him on his return to Tikrit to ensure he was accepted there before returning to his residence at the monastery of Gubo Baroyo.
 Elias presented himself before the Caliph Al-Walid I at Hasarta, and was honoured by him.